 It is additionally defined on the Banyan Botanicals website as "The positive subtle essence of kapha, which gives the body strength, vigor, vitality, and immunity; the end product of perfect digestion.
 Ojas shares a subtle functional integrity with tejas and prana."
 (Source)

-(For a list of oja enhancing herbs visit our Ayurvedic herbs page in the link below.)
+(For a list of oja enhancing herbs visit our Ayurvedic herbs page.)

 Most of the oja promoting tonics in our oja balls recipe include the rasayana or adaptogenic herbs such as astragalus, ashwagandha, ginseng, maca and reishi.
 Others can also be incorporated or substituted with specific selections being rather contingent on your own unique health objectives.